QUT-DV25: A Dataset for Dynamic Analysis of Next-Gen Software Supply Chain Attacks: Technical Limitations and Other Applications

-\textbf{Technical limitations:} The performance of MDS depends on the quality and representativeness of the proposed dataset \( \mathcal{D} \), where each sample comprises install-time and post-install-time traces \( T_j \in \mathcal{T} \).
-These traces may include noise that obscures discriminative patterns.
-To mitigate this, all \( T_j \) were collected using eBPF within isolated Linux-based sandboxes, ensuring clean environments but introducing a platform dependency and setup overhead.
-To prevent inconsistencies due to dependency reuse, each package was installed in a fresh virtual environment.
-The extracted feature vectors \( \phi(T_j) = x_j \in \mathbb{R}^d \) were high-dimensional, increasing dataset processing complexity.
+In addition, the extracted feature vectors \( \phi(T_j) = x_j \in \mathbb{R}^d \) were high-dimensional, increasing dataset processing complexity.
 Dimensionality reduction techniques were applied to obtain a selected embedding \(SEF_j \subset \mathbb{R}^d \), which preserves relevant semantics while improving efficiency.
-Since \( \mathcal{D} \) is collected from PyPI packages, generalization to other ecosystems (e.g., NPM) may require retraining or domain adaptation.
+Since \( \mathcal{D} \) is collected from PyPI packages, generalization to other ecosystems (e.g., NPM, Maven, RubyGems) may require retraining or domain adaptation.
 Furthermore, reliance on \( \phi(T_j) \) may limit detection of delayed or obfuscated threats.
 To address this, future work will incorporate runtime traces and extend \( \phi_{\text{post-install-time}}(T_j^{>120s}) \) to enhance dataset detection robustness.

 \textbf{Other applications of QUT-DV25:} The proposed dataset enables training ML models for malicious package detection using user and system-level traces and modeling multi-stage attacks such as dynamic payload execution and covert remote access.
 It also supports feature attribution studies for understanding behavioral indicators of compromise and provides a benchmark for evaluating dynamic detection systems.
 With eBPF-collected behavioral data from 14,271 PyPI packages, \texttt{QUT-DV25} offers a practical foundation for advancing dynamic malware analysis in software supply chains.
 This study benefits society by enhancing software supply chain security and leading to the removal of four previously undetected malicious PyPI packages.
 However, techniques like eBPF tracing, while safely handled in controlled environments here, could pose risks if misused for surveillance or exploitation.